medavox/distribackup/docs/report/report.md

 The expected timeline for this work will then be described in detail, accompanied by a Gantt chart showing this visually.
 The report will then finish by listing the resources required in order for it to be completed, and a list of references used.

 Background
 ==========

 <!--Analysis of background research and reading.
 Care should be taken not to stray too much into design and implementation details, which belong in later chapters. -->

+###Any improvements that your system offers
+###shortcomings that your work addresses, and so on

+##Justify your choice of platform, software, solution etc

 Summary of technical problems and approaches
 -------------------------------------------